-This reading on the Savior's passion is taken from a treatise On the Incarnation of the Lord by Saint Theodoret of Cyr (n.
-26-7: PG 75, 1466-1467).
-It reflects on several key bible passages including the account in John 19 of the piercing of Christ's side.
+This reading on the mean of Christ’s sufferings Savior’s passion explains the Lord’s passion by means of several key bible passages including of the piercing of Christ’s side in John 19.
 Theodoret interprets the blood and water flowing from that wound as signs of the sacraments of baptism and Eucharist, as did many of the early Church fathers.
-This reading, very appropriate for the Lenten season and Holy week, is used in the Roman Catholic Office of Readings for Monday of the 19th week in Ordinary Time with the accompanying biblical reading taken from Hosea 14:2-10.

 Jesus also wept over Jerusalem because by her unwillingness to believe she was bent on her own ruin, and upon the temple, once so renowned, he passed sentence of utter destruction.
 Patiently he put up with being struck in the face by a man who was doubly a slave, in body and in spirit.
 He allowed himself to be slapped, spat upon, insulted, tortured, scourged and finally crucified.
 He accepted two robbers as his companions in punishment, on his right and on his left.
 He endured being reckoned with murderers and criminals.
 He drank the vinegar and the bitter gall yielded by the unfaithful vineyard of Israel.
 He submitted to crowning with thorns instead of with vine twigs and grapes; he was ridiculed with the purple cloak, holes were dug in his hands and his feet, and at last he was carried to the grave.